Pseudoephedrine cold and flu medicines

 Pseudoephedrine is an active ingredient in some medicines used to relieve nasal congestion (a blocked or stuffy nose) caused by colds, flu and allergies.

-Law changes mean cold and flu medicines containing pseudoephedrine have been reclassified from prescription to restricted (pharmacist-only), which will eventually allow the public to purchase these medicines from a pharmacist without a prescription.
+Recent changes to legislation have led to cold and flu medicines containing pseudoephedrine being reclassified from prescription to restricted (pharmacist-only), which will allow the public to purchase these medicines from a pharmacist without a prescription.

 Over-the-counter sales of pseudoephedrine

-When cold and flu medicines containing pseudoephedrine are available again, New Zealanders will only be able to buy these medicines following consultation with a New Zealand-registered pharmacist.
+Cold and flu medicines containing pseudoephedrine may now be purchased following consultation with a pharmacist from a licensed pharmacy.
 The pharmacist must record information, including the person’s name and address, and can give advice as appropriate, including to people who should not take pseudoephedrine for clinical reasons.

 Read more about pharmacist-only medicines on the Medsafe website.

-The new arrangements will not require pharmacists to sell cold and flu products containing pseudoephedrine.
-It will be up to pharmacists to decide whether their pharmacy supplies these products or not.
+The recent changes will not require pharmacists to sell cold and flu medicines containing pseudoephedrine.

 Bringing pseudoephedrine into New Zealand for personal use